Sea Freight Solutions: Everything You Need to Know About Ocean Transport

 - Incoterm (terms used to facilitate international trade)

-Since not all cargo fits into a standard container, CSI offers smart, safe, and secure solutions for oversized freight.
-We can book the space or container for your goods and take care of them being loaded onto the ship at the port of origin, forwarding them overseas to the importer at the destination port.
-We can adapt the itinerary to multiple models; port to port, door to port, port to door, or door to door, including inland haulage solutions for pickup and delivery by truck.
+At CSI, we offer smart, safe, and secure solutions for oversized freight that doesn’t fit into standard containers.
+We can book the space or container for your goods and take care of the loading process, forwarding your cargo overseas to the importer at the destination port.
+Our flexible itineraries include port-to-port, door-to-port, port-to-door, or door-to-door, with inland haulage solutions for pickup and delivery by truck.